 Undergraduate Concentration in Clinical Psychology

-Technicians and paraprofessionals are playing an increasingly prominent role in clinics, hospitals, industrial and governmental agencies, and research settings.
-The Psychological Technician Option is designed to provide students with background knowledge and limited training in the skills most likely to be needed by a psychological technician and with supervised experience in an applied setting.
-Furthermore, the student is expected to take additional courses in relevant areas from other departments in the University.
+The undergraduate concentration in clinical psychology provides students with background knowledge and limited training in the skills most likely to be needed for employment at the Bachelor degree level in an applied setting.
+Furthermore, the student is expected to take additional courses in relevant areas from other departments in the university.

-The requirements for the Psychological Technician Option reflect the goals stated above.
-All students in the option must satisfy the core requirements for the psychology major.
+The requirements for the Undergraduate Concentration in Clinical Psychology reflect the goals stated above.
+All students in the concentration must satisfy the core requirements for the psychology major.
 In addition, the following courses must also be completed (required courses):

 Four other courses relevant to the mental health field from psychology, sociology, anthropology, social work, education, and human ecology.